 After the colony survived the Galveston Storm of 1900 with no loss of life, they used their sawmill to convert the swaths of trees felled by the storm into lumber for the construction of a two story building they called the Academy.
 It served them as church, school, and community meeting place until it was replaced by the present stone church building in 1949.
 The Academy (high school) operated by the Quakers offered a classical curriculum through 1928, and attracted students, in its earliest years, from surrounding towns that had no high school.

-Since the 1980’s Friendswood has grown considerably; the current population is more than 36,000.
-Friendswood encompasses parts of two counties--Northern Galveston and southern Harris County, divided by the popular Clear Creek.
+Since the 1980s, Friendswood has grown considerably; the current population is more than 41,000.
+Friendswood encompasses parts of two counties, northern Galveston and southern Harris County, divided by the popular Clear Creek.
 Clear Creek offers direct water access to the Gulf of Mexico through Clear Lake and Galveston Bay.
-It is located 3 miles west of IH-45, halfway between Houston and Galveston.
+It is located 3 miles west of Interstate Highway 45, halfway between Houston and Galveston.
 Friendswood encompasses 21 square miles and is over 70% developed.
-There is ample room for growth--commercially, industrially and residentially.

 Education is an important part of every successful community.
-Friendswood lies within two premier school districts--Clear Creek ISD and Friendswood ISD.
+Friendswood lies within two premier school districts: Clear Creek Independent School District (ISD) and Friendswood ISD.
 Both are rated among the best in Texas.
 There are several community colleges, as well as quality four year universities and upper level graduate schools in close proximity.